-It’s quite natural for children to worry and to be anxious at various stages of school and home life.
+It’s quite natural for children and young people to worry and to be anxious at various stages of school and home life.

-Most children will learn how to manage their thoughts, feelings and emotions, but some may need extra support.
+Most children and young people will learn how to manage their thoughts, feelings and emotions, but some may need extra support.

 Anxiety can become a problem when: